michaelmarty/UniDec/readme.md

 ## MetaUniDec File Types

 With MetaUniDec, everything is stored in a single HDF5 files.
-There are a few automated tools to parse chromagrams into HDF5 files if you have all the data chromatograms with predictable scans or times.
+There are a few automated tools to parse chromatograms into HDF5 files if you have all the data chromatograms with predictable scans or times.
 Otherwise, you need to load the data in.
 First, create a new HDF5 using New File.
 Then, use Add Data Files to add text files, Thermo RAW, or mzML files into the HDF5 file.
 You can select multiple files at once here.
 You can also just copy the data from XCalibur or MassLynx and then use Add Data From Clipboard.
 That is probably the easiest way to get started and then you can work on optimizing the workflow from there.
 You can use the Waters converter if you need to get waters data into text files, and I use proteowizard to convert Thermo files to mzML.

 ##UniDec Documentation